HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

 **filter_mac = <regular_expression>**

 **filter_duid = <regular_expression>**
-    Filters allow to apply a class to a client not by configuration but by a matching regular expression filter.
+    Filters allow one to apply a class to a client not by configuration but by a matching regular expression filter.
 Most useful might be the filtering by hostname, but maybe there is some use for DUID and MAC address based filtering too.
     The regular expressions are meant to by Python Regular Expressions.
 See `<https://docs.python.org/2/howto/regex.html>`_ and examples section below for details.

 **interface = <interface> [<interface> ...]**
     It is possible to let a class only apply on specific interfaces.
 These have to be separated by spaces.

 **advertise = addresses|prefixes**
-    A class per default allows to advertise addresses as well as prefixes if requested.
+    A class per default allows one to advertise addresses as well as prefixes if requested.
 This option allows to narrow the answers down to either *addresses* or *prefixes*.
     *Default: addresses*

 **call_up = <executable> [$prefix$] [$length$] [$router$]**